-The 6 Best Types of Camping Coffee Makers:
+The 6 Best Camping Coffee Makers for Different Situations

 You'll have better luck finding the right coffee maker by considering which type best fits your needs.
 That's why I've chosen the 6 best types for campers of all sorts.
 You can use the links to find my top picks which are featured in the images.
 Enjoy!